Tyrn/BluePillBlinkyIO/README.md

-# An Arduino sandbox for ESP32 Bluetooth BLE
+# A PlatformIO Arduino sandbox for the Blue Pill